|

 Metris prison in Istanbul.

-so badly over several days that Engin Ceber died.
-The Minister of
+badly over several days that Engin Ceber died.
+The Minister of Justice

-Justice (one of those we wrote to) recognized that Engin Ceber died
+(one of those we wrote to) recognized that Engin Ceber died as a result

-as a result of torture, and took the unprecedented step of publicly
+of torture, and took the unprecedented step of publicly apologizing

-apologizing to the family.
-And 19 state officials were suspended
+to the family.
+And 19 state officials were suspended pending an inquiry

 Executed though the real killer owned up